Maastricht City Hall: History

-Before the construction of the town hall, the Municipal council of Maastricht would gather in two other buildings at the former Sint-Jorisstraat (Grote Staat).
+Before the construction of the town hall, the municipal council of Maastricht would gather in two other buildings at the former Sint-Jorisstraat (Grote Staat).
 The urban high jurisprudence took place at the nearby Dinghuis at the end of the Kleine Staat.
 On rare occasions the Cloth hall on the Markt would be used by the city council.

 Because of the Condominium of Maastricht the governance and jurisdiction of the city was a matter of both the Duchy of Brabant and the Prince-Bishopric of Liège as early as the 13th century.
-From the Capture of Maastricht by Frederick Henry, Prince of Orange in 1632 the States General of the Netherlands (1464-1796) took over those rights of the Duchy of Brabant.
+From the Capture of Maastricht by Frederick Henry, Prince of Orange in 1632 the States General of the Netherlands (1464–1796) took over those rights of the Duchy of Brabant.

 Construction of the town hall

-There had been plans for a new town hall on the Markt in the late 16th century but because of the Eighty Years' War these did not came to fruition.
+There had been plans for a new town hall on the Markt in the late 16th century but because of the Eighty Years' War these did not come to fruition.
 In 1655 the city council gave the task of the construction to Pieter Post, the apprentice of Jacob van Campen, an architect of great renown and designer of the palaces of the House of Orange-Nassau.
 The choice of the in North Holland born Pieter Post as architect can be seen as sign of the increasing influence of the States General of the Netherlands in Maastricht.
 The decision was made to place the new town hall in the centre of the Markt this was against the wishes of the Prince-Bishopric of Liège.
 For this plan two houses as well as the Cloth hall, the Belfry and a part of the city wall including two of its gates had to be demolished.
-Because of these alterations to the Markt it gained a almost squared shape, but because of the refusal of the Prince-Bishopric of Liège to take down the two houses the site had to be moved.
+Because of these alterations to the Markt it gained an almost squared shape, but because of the refusal of the Prince-Bishopric of Liège to take down the two houses the site had to be moved.

 Construction finally started in 1659 commemorated by the laying of the first stone by representatives of both sides of the condominium, they also buried a lead canister with coins and a copper commemorative plaque at the south-west corner of the building.
-After a few changes made by Cornelis Pesser, the master builder put in charge by Pieter Post, and some delays the municipal council moved in in 1664.
+After a few changes made by Cornelis Pesser, the master builder put in charge by Pieter Post, and some delays the municipal council moved in during 1664.